 Disrupt ANTS

-Disrupt ANTS Automatic Negative Thoughts (ANTS)Just like creepy-crawly ants have the ability to rally the troops and storm your kitchen, so too do Automatic Negative Thoughts (ANTS) which can easily cause chaos in our minds.
+Disrupt ANTS Automatic Negative Thoughts (ANTS)Just like creepy-crawly ants have the ability to rally the troops and storm your kitchen.
+So too do Automatic Negative Thoughts (ANTS) which can easily cause chaos in our minds.

 In order to get rid of these thoughts and the anxiety and worry they cause, you have to notice them.